Buhari commissions projects in Ondo, promises to invest in infrastructure – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-The President said the Interchange will boost economic activities in the state, ease traffic congestion as well as reduce accidents often experienced on the major road.
+He said the interchange will boost economic activities in the state, ease traffic congestion as well as reduce accidents often experienced on the major road.

-President Buhari used the occasion to assure the government and people of Ondo State under Governor Rotimi Akeredolu that the Federal Government will meet its obligations to the state on the construction of the Interchange flyover in due course.
+President Buhari assured the government and people of Ondo State that the Federal Government will meet its obligations to the state on the interchange flyover construction.

 “As a result of this, the city has a cosmopolitan population that is in the neighbourhood of 300,000.
 This is a city that can be described as a mini-Nigeria as almost all ethnic groups of our country are happily represented here.

-”Let me commend Governor Akeredolu and his team for their great efforts and professionalism in putting this project in place.
-This project is executed in line with the spirit and drive of the Federal Government which puts great emphasis on infrastructural development across our country, especially in the area of transportation.”
+“Let me commend Governor Akeredolu and his team for their great efforts and professionalism in putting this project in place.
+This project is executed in line with the spirit and drive of the Federal Government which puts great emphasis on infrastructure development across our country, especially in the area of transportation.’’

 President Buhari praised a consortium of Nigerian engineers for the design and supervision of the impressive-flyover of international standards.

-Commending Governor Akeredolu, the President affirmed that the Akeredeolu administration had cleared six months out of the seven months arrears of salaries and pensions owed by the previous administration.
+Commending Governor Akeredolu, the president affirmed that the Akeredeolu’s administration had cleared six months out of the seven months salaries’ arrears and pensions owed by the previous administration.

-He also lauded the state government for being up-to-date in the payment of salaries and pensions.
+He also lauded the state government for being up-to-date in payment of salaries and pensions.

-”I am not surprised at this because available records show that Ondo State has recorded the highest percentage of Internally Generated Revenue (IGR) among the States, due to the effort of the APC government here,” Mr Buhari said.
+“I am not surprised at this because available records show that Ondo State has recorded the highest percentage of Internally Generated Revenue among the states, due to the effort of the All Progressives Congress government here,” he said.

-Reaffirming the resolve of the Federal Government to continue to invest heavily in the provision of infrastructure, the President announced that his administration has expanded more on the provision of railway services, rehabilitation and construction of roads and bridges, saying “we are confronting the infrastructure deficit head-on.”
+Reaffirming the resolve of the Federal Government to continue to invest heavily in the provision of infrastructure, the president announced that his administration has expended more on the provision of railway services, rehabilitation and construction of roads and bridges, saying, “we are confronting the infrastructure deficit head on.”

-In his remarks, Ondo State Governor Mr Akeredolu said his decision to construct the flyover was to reduce accident on the Benin-Ore road.
+In his remarks, Governor Akeredolu said his decision to construct the flyover was to reduce accident on the Benin-Ore road.

 Leave a Reply